-The Company's parent MEMIC has adopted a qualified defined contribution pension, 401(k) and profit sharing plan (the Plan) covering substantially all full-time employees who meet the plans' eligibility requirements.
+The Company's parent MEMIC has adopted a qualified defined contribution pension, 401(k) and profit sharing plan (the "Plan") covering substantially all full-time employees who meet the plans' eligibility requirements.
 If approved by the Board of Directors of MEMIC, the pension component of the defined contribution plan is determined to be 3-6% of the covered employees' annual eligible compensation.
 Employees become eligible to participate upon completion of three months of service and are fully vested in the plan after three years of service.
-The amount expensed for the pension related portion if the Plan was approximately \$108,670 and \$99,716 in 2012 and 2011, respectively.
+The amount expensed for the pension related portion of the Plan was approximately \$0 and \$108,670 in 2013 and 2012, respectively.
+The Company had no employees participating in this Plan during 2013.

 The 401(k) and profit sharing portion of the Plan provides for a tax deferred profit sharing contribution by the Company and an employee elective contribution with a matching provision.
-In 2012 and 2011, with respect to the 401(k) component of the Plan, the Company will contribute an amount up to 100% of the employees' 401(k) contributions to a maximum of 5% of an employees' annual compensation.
+In 2013 and 2012, with respect to the 401(k) component of the Plan, the Company will contribute an amount up to 100% of the employees' 401(k) contributions to a maximum of 5% of an employees' annual compensation.
 An employee's contribution may not exceed 60% of their annual salary or the maximum amount allowed as determined by the Internal Revenue Code.
 The Company's contributions become fully vested after five years.
-The Company incurred approximately \$57,945 and \$62,184 of expense related to the 401(k) component of the Plan in 2012 and 2011, respectively.
+The Company incurred approximately \$0 and \$57,945 of expense related to the 401(k) component of the Plan in 2013 and 2012, respectively.
 With respect to the profit sharing component of the Plan, each eligible participant may receive a profit sharing contribution for employees earning in excess of the taxable wage base.
-The Company incurred approximately \$113,110 and \$98,604 of expense related to the profit sharing component of the Plan in 2012 and 2011, respectively.
+The Company incurred approximately \$0 and \$113,110 of expense related to the profit sharing component of the Plan in 2013 and 2012, respectively and \$113,110 of expense related to the Plan in 2013 and 2013.

 The Company's parent sponsors a non-qualified, deferred compensation plan (the Compensation Plan) and trust for certain key executives providing for payments upon retirement, death or disability.
 The Compensation Plan permits eligible officers to defer a portion of their compensation.
 The Compensation Plan provides that, in the event of liquidation of the Company, all assets of the Compensation Plan will be available to meet the obligations of the Company.
-The Company had no key employees participating in the Compensation Plan as of December 31, 2012 or 2011.
+The Company had no employees participating in the Compensation Plan as of December 31, 2013 or 2012.

-The Company's parent also maintains an Incentive Compensation Plan (the ICP) for certain members of senior management.
+The Company's parent also maintains an Incentive Compensation Plan (the "ICP") for certain members of senior management.
 Under the terms of the ICP, participants are awarded "surplus shares" at the discretion of the Executive Committee of the Board of Directors of MEMIC.
 Four classes of surplus shares have been awarded under the ICP.
 However, as of December 31, 2012, a total of 1,990 Class B shares were all that remained unexpired under the Plan.
 The value of each class of surplus share is determined based on excess capital and surplus as defined in the ICP.
 Shares become fully vested over a 10 year period or a shorter period, under certain conditions.
-The Company had no key employees participating in the ICP as of December 31, 2012 or 2011.
+The Company had no employees participating in the ICP as of December 31, 2013 or 2012.